damekr/backer/bactest/README.md

 # BACTEST

 It's a common tool/framework used for testing backer solution.
-The design is focused to provide a possibility to use it also in different projects.
+The design is focused to provide a possibility to use it also in other projects.

 ## Assumptions in nutshell